reTHINK-project/specs/service-framework/readme.md

 * return: Promise to a new observer if accepted.
 It's associated with the reporter.

 **read**

+`onChange(filter: string, callback: (event: ChangeEvent) => void): void`

+Setup the callback to process change events from the associated reporter.

+* filter: Filter that identifies the field (separated dot path).
+Accepts * at the end for a more unrestricted filtering.
+* allback: callback function to receive events

+### DataObjectChild
+Child objects are returned from the `DataObject.addChild`.
+DataObjectChild are created in relation to a pre-existent path on the parent object schema.
+Child objects can be created from a Reporter or Observer and are shared between them.

+##### Properties
+* childId: URL address for a child, related to an ObjectURL
+* data: JSON data for the object

+##### Event Handlers

+**onResponse**

+`onResponse(callback: (event: ReponseEvent) => void): void`

+Setup the callback to process response notifications of the child creates.
+Responses to `DataObject.addChild`

+* callback: callback function to receive events

+**onChange**

+`onChange(callback: (event: ChangeEvent) => void): void`

+Setup the callback to process change events from the associated reporter child.

+* callback: callback function to receive events

+### Methods, Events and Handlers
+Every object have methods, and event handlers to map to a pulling and push scheme.
+Methods fire actions and Handlers react to actions and respond accordingly.
+All events listed on the class diagram are intercepted in an event handler.
+From a functional perspective, methods like (accept, reject, wait, ...) are responses to an action.
+Since actions are represented by events, it makes sense that responses are directly related to them.
+Some rules:
+* All events are inherited from the Event interface
+* All handlers have method signature of "on\<classifier\>(..., callback)"

+### SyncStatus

+It is used to get and control the status of a DataObject (local, remote, reporter or observer).
+The interface is not yet implemented, documentation should be updated accordingly from the provided implementation behavior.

+**TODO** Maybe some kind of state machine diagram is needed to define better all the status, and the actions that activate the status transitions.

+##### Properties
+status: actual state based on the actions: pause, resume, stop, ...

+##### Methods
+pause: should pause the synchronization process, pause the mission of update messages between the reporter/observer link.
+resume: resume the synchronization process from a pause action.
+stop: probably the same as unsubscribe, so maybe this method is outdated.

+### SyncSubscription

+A reference to a remote observer/subscription, associated to a HypertyURL.

+##### Properties
+url: HypertyURL of the observer.

 #### Discovery and Identity Manager library